-The Gotham also comes with a wipe container and even a changing pad.
+The Eddie Bauer Diaper Bag also comes with a wipe container and even a changing pad.
 Just a heads up, but like most free accessories, these fall a bit short of the mark.
 It’s likely you have something sitting around that can take its place.

-Overall, you’ll get the same quality and features with the Graco Gotham Smart Organizer that you get in bags two or three times its price at just under $30.
+Overall, you’ll get the same quality and features with the Eddie Bauer Diaper Bag that you would expect with the brand name.
 I highly recommend it.

-If you’re willing to spend about twice as much as the Graco backpack you’ll run into my current favorite, the Bag Nation Diaper Bag Backpack.
+If you’re willing to spend about the same amount as the Eddie Bauer backpack you’ll run into my current favorite, the Bag Nation Diaper Bag Backpack.
 This diaper backpack is high quality and includes all the pockets and organizational tools you’ll need for the day.
 In addition, the wipe container and changing pad it comes with are pretty decent.

-Like the Graco model above, this one comes with a convenient wipe pocket.
+Like the Eddie Bauer model above, this one comes with a convenient wipe pocket.
 These are perfect for when you’re out and about and need to wash your kid’s hands, change a diaper, or even wipe some boogers (for us this is like every 10 seconds).